vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 };
 ~~~

-The scene graph also has nodes that add 64bit node and traversal [masks](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Mask.h) that can be used by visitors to determine which branches to follow, the [visitor base classes](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Vistor.h#L140) provide the following members to facilitate visitors using traversal masks:
+The scene graph also has 64bit node and traversal [masks](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Mask.h) that can be used by visitors to determine which branches to follow, the [visitor base classes](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/Vistor.h#L140) provide the following members to facilitate visitors using node/traversal masks:

 ~~~ cpp
 Mask traversalMask = MASK_ALL;
 Mask overrideMask = MASK_OFF;
 ~~~

-In the chapters 3 & 4 chapters we'll go into the use of node and traversal masks in detail when introduce the scene graph nodes and application level classes that use them.
-The intent is a subgraph will be visited when the result of `(nodeMask | visitor.overrideMask) & visitor.traversalMask)!=0`.
+Subgraph will be visited when the result of `(nodeMask | visitor.overrideMask) & visitor.traversalMask)!=0`.
+In the chapters 3 & 4 chapters we'll go into the use of node and traversal masks in detail when scene graph nodes and application level classes that use them.

 ## PrintVisitor example